×

 Schwinn Mesa is an entry-level bike intended for beginners and recreational riders.
 You can’t really find too many faults with it considering the low price.

-This hardtail bike has a Shimano Tourney drivetrain that offers 21 gears.
-This is a low-tier groupset, so it can’t handle too much abuse, but it’s still reliable and ready for everyday use.
-The components on this bike are going to last until you decide to wrap yourself around a tree, though we advise against it if you have a choice.
+This hardtail bike also has a Shimano Tourney drivetrain that offers 21 gears.
+This is a low-tier groupset, so it can’t handle too much abuse, but it’s reliable and ready for everyday use.

-Get it if you want an affordable hardtail bike with the most comfort for off-road adventures.
+Get it if you want an affordable hardtail bike suitable for shorter riders and available in multiple colors.

-Huffy Torreya is a massive bargain as it costs under $500 but offers components that usually cost much more.
+Giant Talon is a bargain even though it costs slightly higher than $500, offering components that usually cost much more.

 You will need some tools to assemble it.
 The assembly instructions are good, but if you’re not familiar with bike assembly, then you might want to bring the bike to a local bike shop and have them do it for a fairly inexpensive price.

-This is a good pick for those who are looking for the best mountain bikes under $500.
+To sum, the Talon is a good pick for those who are looking for the best entry mountain bikes and don’t necessarily plan to ride proper MTB trails.

 7. Mongoose Malus Fat Bike

-Fat bikes are usually more robust and less complicated than other types of bikes, which makes them the perfect candidate for entry-level riders.
+Fat bikes are usually more robust and less complicated than other types of bikes, offering plenty of traction, which makes them the perfect candidate for entry-level riders.

 All fat bikes usually come with disc brakes, since they need more stopping power because of their heavier weight.
-Mongoose Malus has a set of mechanical disc brakes, which might need more strength in your fingers to fully engage, but they brake much more efficiently than V-brakes.
+Mongoose Malus has a set of mechanical disc brakes, which might need more frequent adjusting compared to hydraulic disc brakes, but they brake much more efficiently than linear-pull brakes.

 Mongoose Malus comes with a steel frame that puts an emphasis on comfort and strength but does not sacrifice speed and weight too much.

-At this price, you cannot expect high-end components, that’s for sure.
-However, Mongoose Malus doesn’t give you the cheapest components either.
-It comes with a 1×7 drivetrain operated with a Shimano rear derailleur.
+At this price, you cannot expect high-end components but the Mongoose Malus doesn’t come with the cheapest components either.
+It sports a 1×7 drivetrain with a Shimano Tourney rear derailleur.

 Fat bikes usually do not come with a lot of gears since they are intended for extreme terrains and conditions where you do not need to go very fast.
-Therefore, the seven speeds on Malus will certainly suffice.
+Therefore, the seven speeds on Malus will offer enough gear range for most riders.

 Related: Best Fat Bikes

-All in all, fat tire bikes are really fun machines, but they are much more than a toy.
-If you haven’t ridden one so far, we recommend Mongoose Malus as it’s great value for the price – fat bike for under $500 – give it a try!
+All in all, fat tire bikes are really fun machines, so if you haven’t ridden one so far, we recommend Mongoose Malus as it offers great value for the price, looks good, and feels comfortable to ride.

 8. Royce Union

-You can see straight away that this is a modern trail bike, because of the progressive trail geometry.
+You can see straight away that this is not a mountain bike that’s intended for trail riding, but more of a commuter mountain bike suitable for urban riding and light off-roading.
 The bike looks really nice on the streets and rides even better, even though it is quite affordable.

-The Royce Union trail bike offers phenomenal entry-level performance with a range of components and features to fit every pocket.
+The Royce Union mountain bike offers phenomenal entry-level performance with a range of components and features to fit every pocket.

-The number of gears is sometimes a problem with cheap bikes, but the Royce Union has 21 gears and a 3×7 drivetrain, which is plenty.
-You won’t need more than that.
-The bike comes with Shimano Altus components, which is an excellent mid-tier groupset.
+The number of gears is sometimes a problem with cheap bikes, but the Royce Union has 21 gears, which is plenty for most riders.
+The bike comes with Shimano Altus components, which is an excellent groupset in this price category.

 All in all, Royce Union is a good choice for recreational riders.
-Feel free to buy one of them if you want to start off-road cycling as a complete beginner and learn the beauties of the sport.
+Feel free to buy it if you want to start off-road cycling as a complete beginner and have fun exploring your area.

 9. Schwinn High Timber

-It has a lightweight and durable aluminum frame that improves comfort and achieves a modern look.
+It has a lightweight and durable aluminum frame that improves comfort and achieves a modern look through internal cable routing.
 Great looks are this bike’s main trait, but it is also pretty well-equipped for this price.

 The value Schwinn High Timber offers at a very low price is hard to beat, making it the best bang for the buck in this category.

 This bike has a 21-speed drivetrain so you don’t need to worry whether or not you’ll have the right gear for a steep climb.
-The bike also has front and rear mechanical disc brakes instead of V-brakes, which is a big plus on cheap mountain bikes.
+The High Timber also has front and rear mechanical disc brakes instead of V-brakes, which is a big plus on cheap mountain bikes.

 The highlight is the wide 29″ tires that improve comfort and stability, which is the most important thing for beginner riders.

-To sum up, if you want an affordable but quality bike that will show you all the beauties of riding bikes, don’t hesitate to get the Schwinn High Timber mountain bike.
+To sum up, if you want an affordable but quality bike that will show you all the beauties of riding off-road, don’t hesitate to get the Schwinn High Timber mountain bike.

 10. Hiland 26 Aluminum MTB